Scaling analysis of quantum geometry in second-order nonlinear transport: Mechanisms of second-order nonlinear transport

-{\emph{Mechanisms of Nonlinear Hall effect at the order of quantum metric.}}-- A Hall effect occurs when electrons driven by an electric field are deflected to the transverse direction.
-In the absence of magnetic field, three mechanisms may lead to the Hall effect linear in electric field $\vec{E}$, the Berry curvature, side jump, and skew scattering \cite{Nagaosa2010RMP}, as shown in Fig.~\ref{Fig:Mechanisms}(b).
-The Berry curvature \cite{Xiao2010RMP} describes the curving of the Hilbert space of the Bloch states prevents electrons from going straight in a perfect crystal.
-In the presence of disorder, that is, imperfection of the crystal, the side jump shifts sideward the coordinates of spin-up and spin-down electrons oppositely, and skew scattering symmetrically deflects spin-up and spin-down electrons due to the spin-orbit coupling.
-The three mechanisms are $\propto \vec{E}$, so the 2nd-order mixing of them may exhaust all possible mechanisms quadratic in electric field, i.e., $\propto E^2$, as shown in Fig.~\ref{Fig:Mechanisms}(c).
+A Hall effect occurs when electrons driven by an electric field are deflected to the transverse direction.
+In the absence of an external magnetic field, three mechanisms may lead to the Hall effect linear in electric field $\vec{E}$: Berry curvature, SJ, and SK \cite{Nagaosa2010RMP}, as shown in Fig.~\ref{Fig:Mechanisms}(b).
+The Berry curvature \cite{Xiao2010RMP} describes the curvature of the Hilbert space of the Bloch states, which thereby prevents electrons from moving straight in a perfect crystal.
+Moreover, the Berry-curvature contribution itself acquires an electric-field-induced geometric correction, governed by the quantum metric \cite{GaoY14prl,Xiao2021PRL,Yang2021PRL}.
+In the presence of disorder, that is, imperfection of the crystal, SJ shifts the coordinates of spin-up and spin-down electrons sideways in opposite directions, and SK asymmetrically deflects spin-up and spin-down electrons due to the spin-orbit coupling.
+These mechanisms and mixing of them can capture all contributions up to second order in the electric field (i.e., $\propto E^2$) within the semiclassical framework.
+The hierarchy of all mechanisms for the nonlinear Hall effect is categorized in Fig.~\ref{Fig:Mechanisms}(c) according to three different symmetries, i.e., the $\mathcal{T}$, $\mathcal{P}$, and combined $\mathcal{PT}$ symmetries.

-Experimentally, the nonlinear Hall effect is measured as a double-frequency transverse voltage in response to a low-frequency current (10-1000 Hz).
+Experimentally, the nonlinear Hall effect is measured as a double-frequency transverse voltage in response to a low-frequency current (10–1000 Hz).
 Theoretically, the nonlinear conductivity $\chi_{abc}$ is defined in terms of the double-frequency current density

-in response to low-frequency electric fields $E_b(\omega)$ and $E_c(\omega)$, where $\omega$ is the frequency, $a,b,c\in \{x,y,z\}$. $\chi_{abc}$ can be calculated using the semiclassical theory to treat geometry (i.e., Berry curvature) and disorder on an equal footing (see \hyperlink{Appendix A}{Appendix A}).
-At the order of quantum metric, we find that the nonlinear conductivity $\chi_{abc}$ can be decomposed as
+in response to low-frequency electric fields $E_b(\omega)$ and $E_c(\omega)$, where $\omega$ is the frequency, $a,b,c\in \{x,y,z\}$. $\chi_{abc}$ can be calculated using the semiclassical theory to treat quantum geometry (including the Berry curvature and quantum metric) and disorder on an equal footing.
+We find that the second-order nonlinear conductivity $\chi_{abc}$ can be decomposed as